ccmeyers/ccmeyers.github.io/source/_posts/2014-06-11-first-post-6-dot-11-dot-14.markdown

 I was also surprised by the creativity involved in coding.
 It isn’t just writing a bunch of zeros and ones that will sit on a server all alone like a chubby girl at a school dance.
 It’s building something that will speak to the world and could even change someone’s life…or just let them buy shoes, which is also cool.
 There are a million different ways, especially in Ruby, that allow you to code the same thing.
 You have a lot more freedom than you think and this is where you can let your creativity flow.
 </p>
 <p>
-In the future, most of my blog post will be more technical, focusing on specific aspects of Ruby and coding in general.
+In the future, most of my blog posts will be more technical, focusing on specific aspects of Ruby and coding in general.
 But I thought it was so important to address this huge misconception the majority of humanity has when it comes to this profession.
 I urge you take a stab at it.
-Try your hand at HTML at code.org or codecademy.com.
-You may surprise yourself!
+Try your hand at HTML at <a href="http://code.org">code.org</a> or <a href="http://www.codecademy.com">codecademy</a>.
+Or, if you are an experienced coder who wants to help make coding more accessible to more people, volunteer for such non-profits as <a href="http://girlswhocode.com">Girls Who Code</a> or <a href="http://www.coderdojonyc.com">CoderDojo NYC</a> and help spread the code.
 </p>